 Fish predation affects food webs in lakes, altering nutrient cycling and the structure of macro invertebrate communities.
 Fish predation has also been shown to have a major impact on amphibian abundance, behavior and distribution, especially salamander populations.
 Research on the ecological history of high mountain lakes and techniques for restoring these aquatic ecosystems, including fish removal, are a high priority for the biological monitoring of high lake ecosystems.

+You can help us monitor and manage our fish populations within the park.
 Harvest of fish populations and effects of non-native species on native species are also a concern for park managers.
+If you think you've spotted a fish or caught one while in the park, please fill out this observation form.
+This video provides more detailed instructions on how to submit your observation.
 Please follow fishing regulations to protect our aquatic resources.